Developing a safety management plan

 New safety management framework for all road-based public passenger services

-20 February 2026—The new framework starts.
-Existing industry service providers who continue to comply with existing framework will have 6 months to transition.
+20 February 2026—The new framework started.
+Existing industry service providers who continue to comply with the previous framework will have 6 months to transition.
 New service providers must comply straight away.

 20 August 2026—All industry service providers must comply, and safety management plans are mandatory.

-This page explains the changes that will begin with the new framework.
+This page explains the changes that started with the new framework.
 Learn more about the new safety management framework.

 As a responsible duty holder, when you develop your safety management plan (SMP), you should consider the safety hazards relating to the people involved in providing the service, the vehicles used and how the service is operated.
 It may include any policies, procedures, processes and practices relevant to providing the passenger service.